 That said, there are lots of good reasons a person might want their prior learning recognized.
 That’s why we’ve developed a Prior Learning Assessment and Recognition (PLAR) process.

 What parts of the CCS Diploma in Diaconal Ministry are eligible for PLAR?

-You can apply to have your prior learning and experience recognized as equivalent to a Theme Year of diaconal diploma program, or to component parts of the program (eg. Field Placement, External Courses, Global Perspectives Experience, individual assignments)
+You can apply to have your prior learning and experience recognized as equivalent to component parts of the Diaconal Ministries program (eg. learning circles, field placement, external courses, Global Perspectives Experience, individual assignments)

 NOT eligible for PLAR consideration:

-No more than 50% of the requirements for the Diploma may be recognized as completed through the PLAR process, and because learning in community is considered an essential component of the CCS Diploma, applicants are required to experience a minimum of four learning circles at CCS, not including the Leadership Development Module.
+No more than 50% of the requirements for the Diploma may be recognized as completed through the PLAR process, and because learning in community is considered an essential component of the CCS Diploma, applicants are required to experience a certain percentage of learning circles at CCS including Learning on Purpose.

 How Does PLAR Work?